Learn from DIYers

 In the workplace, 70% of eye injuries come from flying or falling objects or sparks.
 Contact with chemicals causes 20% of injuries.
 In the home, top culprits include metal and wood splinters when using power tools, flash injury from welding, blunt force trauma during yard work and chemical splash when cleaning.
 Now look at the photos again and ask yourself one question:

-Are any of these individuals adequately protected from eye injury against the most common hazards?
+Are these individuals adequately protected from eye injury against the most common hazards?

-While these DIY eyewear may prevent some chemicals and dust from reaching their eyes, they certainly won’t protect against much else.
-Even then, would you rely on any of these methods if you’re working in a dusty environment all day or using chemicals regularly?
+While these DIY eyewear may block some chemicals and dust from getting into the eyes, they won’t offer protection against much else.
+Would you trust any of these methods if you’re spending all day in a dusty environment or frequently using chemicals?

 Eye protection doesn’t work if it’s not over the eyes.

-This one probably seems painfully obvious, but something similar happens more often than you’d think.
-See the guy with the swim goggles on top of his head?
-In that position, they wouldn’t even help him while swimming.
-The point is, eyewear has to be worn to protect.
+This may seem painfully obvious, but similar situations occur more frequently than expected.
+See the guy with the swim goggles on his head?
+In that position, they wouldn’t help him at all while swimming.
+The point is that eyewear needs to be worn for protection.

-Unfortunately, injuries often happen during those in-between moments when someone lifts eyewear to let fog clear or forgets to put it back on after taking a break.
-Or, they take it off when finished with a task forgetting others are still working nearby.
-Awareness is critical not just for choosing the right safety eyewear but also for wearing it when it matters most.
+Unfortunately, injuries often occur during those in-between moments when someone lifts their eyewear to let fog clear or forgets to put it back on after taking a break.
+They might also remove it when finishing a task, forgetting that others are still working nearby.
+Awareness is crucial for choosing the proper safety eyewear and wearing it when it matters most.

 Fashion Sunglasses often provide little to no safety protection.